 One of the areas I was constantly trying to improve was: how to make better decisions.
+How to improve my decision making ability.
 Decision is usually based on two main elements: gathering information and defining what are the dimensions of a problem, rank them and make decision based on solution that is bringing the best result in solving the problem.
 Since technology has influenced both areas of decision making with growth of data availability and complexity of defining proper dimensions of a problem (as consequence of development of communication and collaboration platforms), my quest was becoming even harder.

-Main issue that I was trying to understand was how to move my decision making process from intuition into evidence based decision making or at least how to improve their division, since some decisions, especially ones where speed is crucial, will always be based on intuition and should be tackled with improving their execution with training and not so much improving them with understanding their mechanism.
+Main issue that I was trying to understand was: how to move my decision making process from intuition into evidence based decision making.
+Or at least how to improve their division.
+Some decisions, especially ones where speed is crucial, will always be based on intuition.
+Those should be tackled by improving their execution with training and not so much improving them with understanding their mechanism.
 When looking at quality of my decision-making process two main obstacles I could identify were:

 - How to fight with my biases – understanding them and detect them, when they are influencing my decision-making process.